Celerium/PokeAPI-PowerShellWrapper/docs/index.md

 ## Initial Setup

-After installing this module, you will need to configure both the *base URI* & *API access tokens* that are used to talk with the Poke API.
+After installing this module, you will need to configure the *base URI* that are used to talk with the Poke API.

 1. Run `Add-PokeBaseURI`
    - By default, Poke's `https://pokeapi.co/api/v2` URI is used.